phone: 705-742-5449 | address: Lansdowne Place Mall - 645 Lansdowne St. W. Peterborough

 • Is My Eye Exam Covered by My Insurance?

-If you’re under 20 or over 65 and have a current Ontario Health Insurance card, your eye exam is covered yearly by this insurance.
-As these are the years that can have the most changes in sight, it’s highly recommended that you have this yearly exam.
-For ages 20-64, you’ll need to pay for your eye exam, and if you have a benefit plan that covers this, you can submit your receipt for reimbursement.
+If you’re under 20 or over 65 and have a current Ontario Health Insurance card, your eye exam is covered by this insurance.
+Please make sure your OHIP card has not expired before you book this exam.
+As these are the years that can have the most changes in sight, it’s highly recommended that you have this exam yearly or every 18 months as per OHIP guidelines.
+Your Optometrist will guide you which time frame you fall into.
+For ages 20-64, unless you have a medical condition that is covered by OHIP such as diabetes, you’ll need to pay for your eye exam, and if you have a benefit plan that covers this, you can submit your receipt for reimbursement or we can try to submit for you.
 Most people in this age range have their eyes tested once in every two years.
 We accept many forms of insurance at Nelms Opticians.

 • What Are Transition Lenses?